anujgeek/SingIt/README.md

 ## Credits

-Mourya Bodepudi - for helping with the analysis, design and development and report preparation of the app.
+Mourya Bodepudi - for helping with the analysis and report preparation.

 ## References